ARTICLE I: Name and Offices

 Section 1.
 Annual Meeting.
 The Association shall hold an annual meeting each year at such time and place as the Board of Directors may designate.
 Failure to hold annual meetings will not work a forfeiture or dissolution of the Association.

 Section 2.
 Special Meetings.
-Special meetings of the board may be called by the President or by any five (5) members of the Board of Directors who submit a petition to the President stating the purpose or purposes for calling a special meeting of the Board of Directors.
+Special meetings of the board may be called by the Chairman of the Board or by any five (5) members of the Board of Directors who submit a petition to the Chairman stating the purpose or purposes for calling a special meeting of the Board of Directors.

 Section 4.
 Voting.
 Each voting member present at any meeting shall be entitled to one and only one vote on each matter submitted to a vote at a meeting of members.